Well, we've dusted off the cobwebs, put the furniture back in place and wiped up all the vomit.

 The Wings' reclamation project had a rough season last year.
 Cleary battled a chronic knee injury all season last year, resulting in his worst numbers since his initial season with Detroit.
 The 34 year old grinder is on the final year of a $2.8M deal and will be an unrestricted free agent once this season is over.

-: No one can question Buckets' work ethic, and since coming to Detroit, he has shown some of the offensive promise that made him a first round draft pick by the Blackhawks
+Strengths: No one can question Buckets' work ethic, and since coming to Detroit, he has shown some of the offensive promise that made him a first round draft pick by the Blackhawks.

 Weaknesses: The knee injuries have resulted in a loss of skating ability, and his offensive skill isn't developed enough for him to put up points unless playing with the best players.